Xeric Choices: How Xeriscape Won the West

 Selling Conservation Instead of Water

-In an interview with Flowers by the Sea, former Denver Water Environmental Planner Nancy Leavitt recalled that the utility’s managers doubted whether the task force could be successful in encouraging conservation, because the agency had become “too successful” in selling its product -- water primarily produced by mountain snowpack.
+In an interview with Flowers by the Sea, former Denver Water Environmental Planner Nancy Leavitt recalled that the utility’s managers doubted whether the task force could be successful in encouraging conservation.
+She said they were concerned that the agency had become “too successful” in selling its product -- water primarily produced by mountain snowpack.

 However, recurrent shortages of snow in the Rocky Mountains were making water conservation crucial.